Skelly0/Publicia/documentation/Publicia Documentation.txt

 - `/rename_document`: Rename a document
   - **Parameters**: `current_name`, `new_name`

 - `/list_files`: List all files in Publicia's knowledge base
   - **Parameters**: `file_type` (Documents, Images, Lorebooks, or All), `search_term` (optional)
-  - Shows available files that can be retrieved directly
+  - Shows available files that can be retrieved directly.
-  - Categorizes results by file type with helpful prefixes
+  - Categorizes results by file type with helpful prefixes.
-  - Includes search functionality to find specific files
+  - Includes search functionality to find specific files.

 - `/retrieve_file`: Retrieve a file from Publicia's storage
   - **Parameters**: `file_name` (Name of the file), `file_type` (Document or Lorebook)
-  - Downloads the requested file as a Discord attachment
+  - Downloads the requested file as a Discord attachment.
-  - Uses smart matching to find files (case-insensitive, extension handling)
+  - Uses smart matching to find files (case-insensitive, extension handling).
-  - Works in conjunction with `/list_files` to discover available files
+  - Works in conjunction with `/list_files` to discover available files.

 #### Image Management